 Thrown around quite often, what does the gifted mean, especially when it comes to learning and behavior?
-The characteristics of a gifted child might surprise you.
-Not always positive, these gifted characteristics often present challenges for the child, teachers, and parents.
+The characteristics of gifted children might surprise you.
+Not always cheerful, characteristics of gifted children often present challenges for the child, teachers, and parents.

 Related Read: Learn why my son skipped 2nd grade